-The tight muscles do not allow as much blood into them as is needed and therefore they do not get the energy and nutrients they need to stay healthy.
-Therefore tight muscles weaken and then tighten up further, so a viscous circle has begun.
+The tight muscles do not allow as much blood in them as is needed and therefore they do not get the energy and nutrients they need to stay healthy.
+Therefore tight muscles weaken and then tighten up further, so a vicious circle has begun.

-- Poor posture.
-The head is a very heavy object and if you position it just a few centimeters the wrong way this can considerably increase the work the muscles of the back and neck have to do
+Poor posture is a major cause of neck pain.
+The head is a very heavy object and if you position it just a few centimeters the wrong way this can considerably increase the work the muscles of the back and neck have to do.

-- Use ultrasound therapy to assist in relaxing the muscles.
+A professional therapist may also use ultrasound therapy or other forms of electrotherapy to assist in relaxing the muscles.